ReinvanRossum/Greed/README.md

 * Straight [1,2,3,4,5,6] -> (1200)
 * No scoring dice -> (0)

-Scoring rules can be combined to deliver the highest total result
+Scoring rules can be combined to deliver the highest total result.

+Dice can be used in a result only once.